List of The Sopranos characters: Richie Aprile

 Richard "Richie" Aprile is played by David Proval.
 Richie is the older brother of acting DiMeo crime family boss Jackie Aprile Sr., and was a capo in the DiMeo crime family before being sent to prison for ten years.
-Richie was previously married and fathered a son, Richie Aprile Jr. Richie returned from prison to a very different family, with Tony Soprano as the boss, whom Richie had known since before Tony had become a made man.
+Richie was previously married and fathered a son, Richie Aprile Jr. Richie returns from prison to a very different family, with Tony Soprano as the boss, whom Richie had known since before Tony had become a made man.
 Richie feels he is entitled to more control and a higher ranking position in the family for having paid his dues in prison.

 Tony promises to give Richie his due, an offer which Richie immediately rebuffs, saying Tony does not have the authority to do it.
 Richie's tensions with Tony escalate throughout Season 2.
 One of Richie's first actions as a free man is to confront his old partner Peter "Beansie" Gaeta and try to extort money from Beansie's legitimate business investments.
-Later, Richie waits for Beansie to approach his car in the parking lot, then rams Beansie with his car, crushing Beansie between the two vehicles.
+Later, Richie waits for Beansie to approach his car in the parking lot, then rams Beansie with his car, crushing him between the two vehicles.
 Richie then drives over Beansie's legs as he leaves.

-Richie dislikes Tony's protégé Christopher Moltisanti because of his violent relationship with Richie's niece, Adriana La Cerva, and warns Christopher of the consequences should he ever hit her again.
+Richie dislikes Tony's protégé Christopher Moltisanti because of his violent relationship with Richie's niece, Adriana La Cerva, and warns Christopher of the consequences should he ever hit her again while they are still unmarried.
 Christopher's two young associates, Matthew Bevilaqua and Sean Gismonte, learn of Richie's dislike for their boss, and shoot Christopher, hoping to impress Richie.
 The shooting goes wrong, however, and Christopher survives while Sean is killed.
-Richie had nothing to do with planning the hit, and when he learns of it, he refuses to help Bevilaqua and chases him off his premises.
+Richie had nothing to do with planning the hit, and when he learns of it, he refuses to help Bevilaqua and chases him off his premises waving a baseball bat.